HacksterT/Cortivus.github.io/README.md

 Cortivus is a technology company specializing in AI solutions, custom RAG (Retrieval-Augmented Generation) systems, and data analytics.
 This website serves as the company's online presence, showcasing services and providing a contact form for potential clients.
 The site features a modern, responsive design with interactive elements and will soon include an AI chatbot demonstration.

+Comprehensive project paperwork is included in the Cortivus_Complete_Project Jupyter notebook in the repository.

 ## Features

 - Responsive design that works on mobile, tablet, and desktop devices